Prophet's Mosque: Minbars

 The original minbar (مِنـۢبَر) used by Muhammad was a block of date palm wood.
 This was replaced by him with a tamarisk one, which had dimensions of 50 × 125 cm.
-In 629 CE, a three staired ladder was added to it.
+In 629, a three staired ladder was added to it.
 Abu Bakr and Umar did not use the third step as a sign of respect to Muhammad, but Uthman placed a fabric dome over it, and the rest of the stairs were covered with ebony.
-The minbar was replaced by Baybars I, by Shaykh al-Mahmudi in 1417, and by Qaitbay in 1483.
-In 1590 it was replaced by the Ottoman sultan Murad III with a marble minbar, while Qaytbay's minbar was moved to the Quba Mosque.
-As of 2013, the Ottoman minbar is still used in the mosque.